-Disadvantages: This machine is very expensive and purchasers of the machine have reported it to be only marginally successful.
+Impact: This machine is very expensive and purchasers of the machine have reported it to be only marginally successful.
 Other piloted cities that were contacted did not recommend purchasing the machine.

-Section XVII. - Pesticide Information
+Section VIII. - Pesticide Information

-The focus of an Integrated Pest Management is not the use of pesticides but to encourage plant health care practices which limit the need for pesticides.
+The focus of an Integrated Pest Management system is not the use of pesticides but to encourage plant health care practices which limit the need for pesticides.
 If a pesticide application is warranted the use of materials with the least environmental impact should be emphasized.
 Prior to making any application, the location of the pest problem and host should be evaluated and then an appropriate control chosen.
-When a pesticide application is made it should be done in a professional manner and by or under the direct supervision of licensed commercial applicator.
 Before applying any pesticide it is important to read and follow the label directions and only apply that product in a manner which is consistent with the label.
+Pesticide applications may be made only under the supervision of a licensed commercial applicator.
+After the application of a pesticide, accurate record keeping will help determine effectiveness and cost of the program.
+The record keeping will include the following information: